amainooti/challenge-no-3/README.md

 ---

+## Credits

+This project idea is taken from [roadmap.sh](https://roadmap.sh/projects/weather-api-wrapper-service).

 ### Final Notes:

 - This weather app is built for the **20 Backend Challenge** and focuses on essential backend functionalities like API integration, caching, and error handling.